apace100/origins-docs/docs/types/entity_condition_types/origin.md

     "layer": "origins:origin"
 }
 ```

-This example checks if the player has the `origins:human` origin that is provided by the `origins:origin` origin layer.
+This example will check if the player has the `origins:human` origin that is provided by the `origins:origin` origin layer.